 Apart from a brief relationship lasting just under a year, I have been single pretty much all the time since then.
 It has been a time for reflection and getting to know myself.
 As I approached my 50s I knew that I wanted to meet someone I could settle down and grow old with.
 I did not really think about men, other than as friends, very much.

 I became interested in Buddhism and meditation.
-As a result I slowly started to realise that what I wanted did matter and learned to love and accept myself.
+As a result, I slowly started to realize that what I wanted did matter and learned to love and accept myself.
 I also allowed myself to heal from past hurts and abuse.
 I accepted that the problem was not that there weren’t any decent me available out there but rather that I had been with a lot of arseholes because I had allowed them to be.

 Then men started to notice me again.
 And better quality ones this time.
-In the last year I have been on a few dates.
-They have all been with men who have some association to my past (not exes though).
+In the last year, I have been on a few dates.
+They have all been with men who have some association with my past (not exes though).
 I had been feeling sad when I saw friends with long and happy marriages since they were in their 20s or 30s because I knew I could never have that.
 I could see that they had a much deeper relationship because they have grown up together.
-I had got back in contact with some old friends after my ex husband’s death and realised that a connection with the past was important to me.
+I had got back in contact with some old friends after my ex-husband’s death and realized that a connection with the past was important to me.
 It was easy to pick up from where we had left off, even if it had been 20 years or more.
 There was no need to try and impress them, they already knew my background and I theirs.

 The Internet has had its part to play because we have reconnected via social media.
 I am not sure if it would have happened otherwise.
 Maybe it’s an age thing but apps such as Tinder leave me cold.
 The idea of dismissing someone because you don’t like their picture seems very superficial to me.
 That said though, I know some of my friends’ children have met their partners through these apps but I suspect these are in a small minority.

 Dating through the decades has changed and the Internet has widened our scope for potential partners enormously.
-However we have to be careful not to become overwhelmed.
+However, we have to be careful not to become overwhelmed.
 Often what we are looking for has been there all along.
 Take time to get to know yourself and what you want in a partner and a relationship.
 Allow yourself to feel what you are feeling and heal from past hurts before moving into another relationship situation.
 I believe the old-fashioned methods are the best and used wisely the Internet can enhance our means of communication.
 And above all, never settle.
 I have learned the hard way too many times!